A Digital Nomad’s Guide to Berlin

 I’ve found that you’ll have the most chances of success if you send over a link to your Facebook profile, personal blog, and give them a good sense of who you are in your email.
 I usually also sent a link to my Airbnb references, as well.

-It’s also harder to rent one of these rooms if you’re not already in Berlin, so plan a week stay in a hostel while you’re looking.
+It’s also harder to rent one of these rooms if you’re not already in Berlin, so plan a week stay in a hostel or hotel while you’re looking.

 Long Term Rentals for Digital Nomads in Berlin

 The market for longer term rents in Berlin is quite competitive, as thousands of new people move here every year.
-Consequently, apartments have become scarce on the ground.
+Consequently, apartments have become scarce on the ground and you’ll need a lot of paperwork to get one.

 When I moved back to Berlin in 2015, I rented a place on Airbnb for a month before subletting an apartment for 1 year from a couple who moved abroad before finally getting my own long term rent once I had all the extensive paperwork required.